J100x/J100x.github.io/_posts/2014-3-3-Hello-World.md

 ![Photo](https://github.com/J100x/J100x.github.io/blob/753899bf8febb57a6a0f0e0e8bd56357cff80369/images/Screen%20Shot%202022-08-05%20at%2005.02.53.png?raw=true)

-I am an experienced blockchain professional with over ten years of experience in strategic investments across the globe as well as five years in blockchain investment research.
+I'm an experienced blockchain professional with over ten years of experience in strategic investments across the globe as well as five years in blockchain investment research.

 Passionate investor about all things blockchain, machine learning & AI.